BCDA-APS/bluesky_training/docs/source/instrument/install_new_instrument.rst

 The *installation checklist* summarizes the steps with links to the documentation for each step.

 ..
-TODO: resolve confusing mismatch in names (like step 1) Could move each section to its own file.
+TODO: Could move each section to its own file.

 #. :ref:`instrument.create_bluesky_directory`
 #. :ref:`reference.create_bluesky_enviroment`